wp-plugins/quick-event-manager/readme.txt

 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

 = 4.2 =
 *	Added option to display anchor text on website links
 *	Awsome French translation
+*	Calender can start the week on a Sunday or Monday
+*	Duplicate weekly or monthly events

 = 4.1 =
 *	Fixed an issue with categories

 = 4.0 =
 *	Calendars!
 You can now display events in a calendar